microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 }
 {% endhighlight %}

-The from field contains the unique user ID (prefixed by 29) and user Display Name.
+The from field contains the unique user ID (prefixed by 29:) and user Display Name.
 The to field contains the App ID (prefixed by 28: which indicates a bot in Skype) and bot Display Name.
-In Skype your bot is addressed using the Bot Framework App ID (a GUID).

 <div class="docs-text-note"><b>Note:</b> You cannot currently use slash (“/”) commands as part of conversations with your bot.
 This is a reserved character in Skype.</div>

 ### Rich text
 {:.no_toc}

-Skype supports all the [text properties](#) supported by the Microsoft Bot Framework.
+For Skype you should set the [TextFormat property](https://docs.botframework.com/en-us/csharp/builder/sdkreference/activities.html#TextFormat-Property) to XML.
+Skype supports Bold, Italic, Underline, Strikethrough and link tags.

 ### Skype emoticons
 {:.no_toc}